BY-LAWS of Cornerstone Church of the Assemblies of God As amended on March 19, 2017

-A. Senior Pastor: The Senior Pastor shall be the spiritual overseer of the Assembly and shall direct all of its activities.
+- Lead (Senior) Pastor: The Lead Pastor shall be the spiritual overseer of the Assembly and shall direct all of its activities.
 He shall be the President of the corporation and shall act as Chairman of all the business meetings of the Assembly and of the Board of Deacons.
 He shall arrange for all Annual Business Meetings, Special Business Meetings, conventions and revival campaigns.
 No person shall be invited to speak or preach in the Assembly without his approval.

-B. Church Board of Deacons: The Board of Deacons is selected to serve the Church.
+- Church Board of Deacons: The Board of Deacons is selected to serve the Church.
 The Board of Deacons shall carry on all matters of church government and business administration.
-The deacons shall be spiritual advisers to the Senior Pastor.
+The deacons shall be spiritual advisers to the Lead Pastor.
 They shall be responsible for the following:

 - reviewing new membership applications,

 - assisting the Lead Pastor in disciplining members,

 - assisting the Lead Pastor in water baptisms, and

 - assisting the Lead Pastor in serving communion.